Make Your Next Trip Extraordinary

 Covid has impacted the availability of CFAR coverage.

-Before Covid, CFAR policies were unavailable to residents of New York State due to state insurance regulations; back in March 2020, in light of Covid, New York’s governor announced that travel insurance companies could sell CFAR policies in the state.
+Before Covid, CFAR policies were unavailable to residents of New York State due to state insurance regulations; in light of Covid, New York’s governor announced that travel insurance companies could sell CFAR policies in the state.
 While several providers saw Covid as a reason to discontinue offering CFAR coverage entirely, others—including Travelex Insurance Services—have added optional CFAR upgrades.

 Is it right for you?

-CFAR is an option that can provide some peace of mind, at a price.
-Whether it’s enough peace to be worth the cost is a personal choice.
+CFAR is an option that can provide additional peace of mind, at a price.
+Whether it’s worth the cost is a personal choice.
+But most importantly, it is the broadest protection available to cover a wide range of scenarios—many of which you may not even have thought of.

 Which insurance company should I choose?